 The prognosis for anorexia can vary greatly.
 The earlier the disease is recognized, the earlier the treatment can take place and the better the chances of recovery.
 However, relapses can also occur.
 The disease is often accompanied by other mental health problems, such as depression, obsessive-compulsive disorder and anxiety disorders.

 The longer the anorexia persists and the more pronounced the underweight, the greater the risk of consequential physical damage.
-Severe underweight affects many organs and organ systems.
+Many organs and organ systems are affected by severe underweight.
 Cardiac arrhythmia, missed periods, low blood pressure, impaired temperature sensation and digestive problems are common consequences.
 Malnutrition often causes a high risk of bone fractures (osteoporosis) during the course of the disease.

 Severe cases of the disease can take a chronic course.
 Around five percent of those affected die from the physical consequences of being underweight, and rarely commit suicide.